Skip to main content

 Closing the retirement savings gap

-The issue has long been a focus of policymakers.
+This issue has long been a focus of policymakers.
 In the past, however, lawmakers used tax incentives to encourage employers to sponsor retirement programs for their workforces.
-But now, in the absence of federal regulation in this arena, some states and a few municipalities are taking matters into their own hands.
+But now, in the absence of federal regulation, some states and a few municipalities are taking matters into their own hands.

 A look at state-sponsored IRAs